โ† Back to blogยทHow-toยท8 min read

 I have an exam in [subject] in [time].
 The format is [multiple choice / short answer / essay / mixed].
 Topics covered: [list].
 Generate 5 practice questions in the exam format.
 Don't give answers.
 After I respond, grade me and explain the correct answers.

-1. Copy-pasting AI-written assignments
+Copy-pasting AI-written assignments

-You'll probably get caught — detection tools are decent and improving.
-But more importantly, you didn't learn anything, which means the next assignment and the exam are going to be harder, not easier.
-You're digging a hole.
+You'll probably get caught โ€” detection is decent and getting better.
+But honestly, the bigger problem is that you didn't learn anything, so the next assignment and the exam get harder, not easier.
+You're not saving time.
+You're digging a hole and handing yourself the shovel.

-2. Asking for "the answer" to homework problems
+Asking for "the answer" to homework problems

-3. Treating AI summaries as a substitute for the reading
+Treating AI summaries as a substitute for the reading

-4. Letting AI make your arguments for you in discussion posts
+Letting AI write your discussion posts

-If you don't know the material, you can't catch AI's mistakes.
-AI confidently makes errors, especially in math, history dates, and legal/medical specifics.
-If you're at the "I can't tell if this is right" stage, you need a human or a textbook, not a chatbot.
+If you don't know the material, you can't catch the AI when it's wrong โ€” and it does get things wrong, confidently, especially with math, history dates, and legal or medical specifics.
+If you're at the "I genuinely can't tell if this is right" stage, you need a human or a textbook, not a chatbot.

 Which free AI to use

-- ChatGPT free tier — capable but daily limits hit fast.
+• ChatGPT free tier โ€” capable, but the daily limits show up fast.

-- Google Gemini direct — needs a Google account.
+• Google Gemini direct โ€” solid, needs a Google account.

-The lower the friction, the more often you'll actually use it.
-If you have to log in every time you want to ask a quick question, you won't.
+The lower the friction, the more you'll actually use it.
+If you have to log in every single time you want to ask a quick question, you won't bother โ€” I know I wouldn't.

-- Read the material first.
+1. Read the material first.
 (15-30 min)

-- Teach it to AI using Technique 1.
+2. Teach it to AI using Technique 1.
 (10 min)

-- Get quizzed using Technique 2.
+3. Get quizzed using Technique 2.
 (15 min)

-- Day before the exam: run Technique 7 — a full practice simulation.
+5. Day before the exam: run Technique 7 โ€” a full practice simulation.

 Bottom line

-If you want to test the techniques above, open Smillee AI - no signup needed — and try Technique 1 on whatever you're studying right now.
-Twenty minutes from now you'll know more than you did before, which is the whole point.
+If you want to try this, open Smillee AI โ€” no signup โ€” and run Technique 1 on whatever you're studying right now.
+Twenty minutes later you'll know more than you do this second, which was the whole idea.

-Try Smillee AI free
+Writer, Smillee AI

-Start chatting →More from the blog
+More from the blog